-The Biofuels Regulatory Framework outlines how the nascent biofuels industry will be financially supported and how the projects would be selected and supported.
+The Biofuels Regulatory Framework was submitted to Cabinet during 2016.
+It outlined how the nascent biofuels industry will be financially supported and how the projects would be selected and supported.

 The blending of biofuels reduces the impact of fuel emissions.
 In addition, the benefits arising from biofuels include: